Mary Berry Twice Cooked Roast Potatoes Recipe

 How To Make Mary Berry Twice Cooked Roast Potatoes

-3. Rough up the edges: Drain the potatoes well in a colander.
-Return them to the empty, dry saucepan, place the lid on, and shake the pan firmly to rough up the surfaces of the potatoes.
-This is the key to a crispy finish.
+3. Rough up the edges: Drain the potatoes into a colander and let them sit for a minute so the excess steam evaporates.
+Return them to the empty, dry saucepan, put the lid on tight, and shake the pan firmly up and down.
+Shake the pan until the surface of every potato is covered in a thick layer of starchy fuzz.

 Mary Berry Twice Cooked Roast Potatoes Recipe